U.S. Congress reaches deal on COVID-19 aid package, plans votes for Monday

 Congress aims to include the coronavirus aid package in a $1.4 trillion spending bill funding government programs through September 2021.

 But government funding is due to expire at midnight Sunday (0500 GMT Monday).
-The House voted 329-65 to extend funding through Monday, buying more time to pass the coronavirus package and the larger government spending bill.
-The Senate must approve the temporary spending bill on Sunday, and Trump must sign it into law, to avoid disruption.
+The House and the Senate both voted to extend funding through Monday, buying more time to pass the coronavirus package and the larger government spending bill.
+Trump must sign it into law to avoid disruption.

 STICKING POINTS OMITTED